 Meet our Team

-Friends of the Animal Shelter, like most non-profit organizations, is run by a Board of Directors.
+Friends of the Animals, like most non-profit organizations, is run by a Board of Directors.
 FOTAS’ employees report to and are accountable to the Board.
 The Board sets policy and direction for the organization.
 It also oversees the organization’s finances, fundraising and promotion.

 If you would like to be considered for a position on our Board, please send us an email for more information.